SciML/SciMLDocs/docs/src/highlevels/uncertainty_quantification.md

 using Julia's multiple dispatch, giving a high-performance implementation to a normally complex and tedious mathematical transformation.

-## DiffEqUncertainty.jl: Fast Calculations of Expectations of Equation Solutions
+## SciMLExpectations.jl: Fast Calculations of Expectations of Equation Solutions

-[DiffEqUncertainty.jl](https://github.com/SciML/DiffEqUncertainty.jl) is a library for accelerating the calculation of expectations of equation solutions with respect to input probability distributions, allowing for applications like robust optimization with respect to uncertainty.
+[SciMLExpectations.jl](https://github.com/SciML/SciMLExpectations.jl) is a library for accelerating the calculation of expectations of equation solutions with respect to input probability distributions, allowing for applications like robust optimization with respect to uncertainty.
 It uses Koopman operator techniques to calculate these expectations without requiring the propagation of uncertainties through a solver, effectively performing the adjoint of uncertainty quantification and being much more efficient in the process.

-Additionally, DiffEqUncertainty.jl has the ProbInts method for generating stochastic equations to mimic the error distribution of an ODE solver in order to quantify with respect to numerical error.

 # Third Party Libraries to Note